What Is Paprika?

 The spiciness of paprika depends on the flavorful carotenoids present in the fresh peppers that go into the making of the powder.

-What Is Paprika Used For?
+What Is Paprika Used for?

 Paprika is a ubiquitous item invariably found in every kitchen across the world.
 Its common uses in cooking include: